matt-halas/matt-halas.github.io/_posts/2022-05-07-bike-trip-week-3.md

 layout: post
 author: Matthew Halas
 ---
+# Biking from Calgary to Vancouver - Week 3

 ## Day 15 - Arlington Lakes to Chute Lake (75 km)
 I got an early start to the day and tried to pack quietly to not wake up the other campers.
 I was packed up and biking as the sun was rising over the lake.